UWARG/computer-vision-python/STYLE.md

     @staticmethod
     def __static_helper(dividend: int, divide_by_ten: bool) -> int:
         """
-        Static class methods are pure functions: They have an input, do something, and have an output.
+        Static class methods are pure functions:
+        They have an input, do something, and have an output.
         Pure functions do not save state, which is why the `self` parameter is omitted.
         In technical terms, this is described as having no side effects.

         Do not use static class members (for the same reason global variables are not allowed).
-        Static members appear as variables within the class but outside of any method (static or otherwise).
+        Static members appear as variables in the class outside of methods (static or otherwise).
-        There are none in the VideoDecoder example class, so it's safe to use as a reference.
+        See `static_member` above.
         """
         quotient = dividend
         # Conditionals and loops are not surrounded by parantheses